iqis/iqis/content/_index.md

 I have developed several R packages for fun; I'm hoping to get them on CRAN.
 I use `require()`, because it is a verb.
 I advocate for reproduceable and extensible analysis.
 I also know a little of (by order of fondness): Clojure, JavaScript (React, d3.js), Excel & VBA, Python, C++.
 I went to Michigan State University and University of Maryland; Both are quite alright.
 I support the [Free Software Foundation](http://www.fsf.org).

-I always welcome new work opportunities; other than this, the current life priority is to replace my 2014 Fiat 500 with a light truck or a minivan.

 ### Info
 :house:: Delaware Water Gap, PA :repeat: Jersey City, NJ